-The 3 day test was also a excellent chance for me to learn from the Ellis Brigham staff on the ski design and construction of their 2015-16 winter season collection.
-From my time with the Ellis Brigham staff I have been left struck by how passionate they all are about skiing and how indepth their knowledge of their collection is.
-I do feel some what of a connection with them, after all as my first job was working at Ellis Brigham Chester at weekends when I was 15 year old.
-It is to their credit that I would not hesitate in recommending them to any of my clients that are looking for snowsports equipment for next season.
+From our time with the Ellis Brigham staff we have always been left struck by how passionate they all are about skiing and how in-depth their knowledge of their collection is.
+It is to their credit that we would not hesitate in recommending them to any of our clients that are looking for snowsports equipment for next season.
 They seem to want to put the needs of the skier first over the sale, which in today’s tough economic times is very refreshing.

-The task set to me this week on the ski test was to help Ellis Brigham staff in giving a instructors perspective on their 2015-16 ski collection, running short clinics on technique to help improve Ellis Brigham’s staff technical understanding of skiing technique and finding a ski from their collection that we as a ski school can recommend for our BASI level 1-2 trainee ski instructors.
 In the past our team of trainers have experienced a few problems with trainees turning up on our courses with the wrong equipment.
 Others are simply unsure as to which ski we would recommend them to use.
-There for this year to simplify things we decided to test a whole bunch of skis and choose one male and female ski that we recommend all of our trainees to use, so they can feel that they are preparing for their ski instructors course in the right way.
+Therefore this year to simplify things we decided to test a whole bunch of skis and choose one male and female ski that we recommend all of our trainees to use, so they can feel that they are preparing for their ski instructors course in the right way.

-From skiing on so many different ski over the past 3 days it has really verified to me how important the correct choice of ski is for the type of skiing you are going to do and more importantly the level of performer that is going to use them.
-Many big wide rockerd powder skis or “all mountain skis” are great fun but the purest in me is of the mind that for people looking to improve their skiing such as our trainee instructors across our whole program I recomdend a stiffer narrower higher performance ski that has some racing heritage as the best option.
-I also believe that it is best to be used in all conditions both piste and off piste.
-I am of the opinion that this type of ski reinforces good technique as it demands more from the performer in the basics of skiing posture and the skiing ABC’s (agility, balance and coordination).
+From skiing on so many different skis over the past two decades, it has really verified to us how important the correct choice of ski is for the type of skiing you are going to do and more importantly the level of performer that is going to use them.
+Many big wide rockered powder skis or “all-mountain skis” are great fun but the purist in us is of the mind that for people looking to improve their skiing such as our trainee instructors should use a stiffer narrower higher performance ski that has some racing heritage.
+We also believe that while training it is best to be used in all conditions both piste and off-piste.
+This type of ski reinforces good technique as it demands more from the performer in the basics of skiing posture and the skiing ABC’s (agility, balance and coordination).
 A strong focus in training on these key primary areas can help anyone go a long way with their skiing performance.
-I always like to focus on posture and balance as a warm up for every session I run no matter what level I am training.
-There is no point working on other more technical movements if they are coming from the wrong place because of incorrect posture or balance.
-Warming up to perform is so key, but that is for another blog.
-That being said it is also important to recognise that some higher performance skis may be too advanced for BASI level 1 -2 trainee entering our training program or indeed any other similar program.
+That being said it is also important to recognise that some higher performance skis may be too advanced for BASI level 1 -2 trainee entering our training programmes or indeed any other similar program.
 That is why the skis we have looked at are within the range of 12-16m radiuses, rather than 18m plus.
 This makes the ski more manageable and a good ski for BASI central theme training but with the race heritage construction it also means the skis are stable at higher speeds and demanding of correct technique, which will pay off further down the line.

-Both skis are an excellent choice for BASI level 1-2 training as they really come into their own on piste.
-It is on piste that the majority of the examination for the BASI Level 1 and 2 will be held.
+Both skis are an excellent choice for BASI level 1-2 training as they really come into their own on the piste.
+It is on-piste that the majority of the examination for the BASI Level 1 and 2 will be held.
 Both skis perform extremely well in short turns and long turns and might even suit some trainees for BASI level 3 technical training.
 When looking for a ski for trainees for BASI level 1 and 2 exams performance in short turns and long carving turns on piste are very important areas to consider.
 History shows that many trainees struggle and indeed can fail due to poor performance in short turns and long carving turns.
-The narrower width of the these skis and slalom type turn radius allows and indeed demand performers to find good amounts of edge grip more freely and higher up the turn shape than other skis with wider waists.
+The narrower width of these skis and slalom type turn radius allows and indeed demand performers to find good amounts of edge grip more freely and higher up the turn shape than other skis with wider waists.
 Both skis also hold up well at the speeds trainees will be skiing at for BASI level 1 and 2 long carving turns and even beyond.
-The racing heritage of both skis is apparent in both of these areas but not so much that it makes them inaccessible at an entry point for trainees.
-Sizes of skis does really depend on the height and weight of each individual performer, I would recommend each trainee to contact one of our trainers for advice as to the size they should order.
+Sizes of skis do really depend on the height and weight of each individual performer, we would recommend each trainee to contact one of our trainers for advice as to the size they should order.